 - Sports a design that is easy to set up

-- Weighs around six pounds making it quite heavy for two people
+- Weighs around six pounds making it quite heavy for this type

 Ultralight fabrics have been utilized throughout but the frame is designed with strong aluminum.
 Of course, Nemo has strategically placed thicker fabric in exposed areas that are prone to water.

 Here is the process of the Dagger.
 Firstly, you need to anchor the locking pole tips to the grommets.
-Next, clip the tent to the frame.
+Next, clip it to the frame.
 Yeah, that is the entirety of the assembly process.

-Outside of the two doors that sport vestibules for a plausible location for your gear, there is a built-in privacy panel and also overhead light pockets that can cast an even glow of light throughout the tent.
+Outside of the two doors that sports vestibules for a plausible location for your gear, there is a built-in privacy panel and also overhead light pockets that can cast an even glow of light.

 The mesh panels allow for admirable ventilation but the true sensation here is the innovative construction method of the Dagger.
-Without adding bulk, Nemo is able to maximize the amount of space in their tent.
+Without adding bulk, Nemo is able to maximize the amount of space.

 Weight and Portability

-Even without the lightweight alternative, which involves the footprint of this tent, the Dagger weighs less than four pounds making it more than suitable for backpacking.
+Even without the lightweight alternative, which involves the footprint, the Dagger weighs less than four pounds making it more than suitable for backpacking.

-Whether you decide to go with the three-person or two-person of the Dagger is irrelevant as they both are fantastic.
-There is a reason so many buyers and users have raved about the quality of this tent.
+Whether you decide to go with the three-person or the version of the Dagger that sleeps two is irrelevant as they both are fantastic.
+There is a reason so many buyers and users have raved about the quality.